 Skip to main content Skip to main menu Skip to search box

-Every obsolete blade from our current and future projects will be recycled.
-When wind turbine blades become worn or outdated, we replace them with new, larger blades that can generate even more electricity.
+Every turbine blade that has been taken out of service is repurposed or recycled.
+When blades need replacing, we use new and sometimes larger, blades that can harness more wind to generate even more electricity.
 But, those old blades can still be used in other ways.
 Nearly all of the components that make up a turbine blade can be recycled or salvaged, and the rest can be repurposed.
 Find out how it's done!

 How are turbine blades recycled?